Thermal fluctuations in antiferromagnetic nanostructures: Langevin equation

-The thermal field effect on the N\'{e}el vector dynamics can now be modeled in terms of the Lagrangian derived from the symmetry consideration.~\cite {Andreev1980,Ivanov1995} The alternative approach based on the LLG equations for the coupled sublattice magnetizations $\mathbf{M}_{1}$ and $\mathbf{M} _{2}$ in an external field $\mathbf{H}$ as well as the internal exchange and anisotropy fields ($\mathbf{H}_{ex}$, $\mathbf{H}_{an}$) generates the same result when the antiferromagnetic exchange coupling dominates over the others.
-The latter condition supposes the magnitude of the N\'{e}el vector $ \left\vert \mathbf{L}\right\vert$ to remain unaltered under its rotation such that the unit vector $\mathbf{n=L/}\left\vert \mathbf{L}\right\vert $ is sufficient to determine the AFM state uniquely.
+The thermal field effect on the N\'{e}el vector dynamics can now be modeled in terms of the Lagrangian derived from the symmetry consideration.~\cite {Andreev1980,Ivanov1995} The alternative approach based on the LLG equations for the coupled sublattice magnetizations $\mathbf{M}_{1}$ and $\mathbf{M} _{2}$ in an external field $\mathbf{H}$ (including the contribution $\mathbf{ H}_{th}$ of thermal origin) as well as the internal exchange and anisotropy fields ($\mathbf{H}_{ex}$, $\mathbf{H}_{an}$) generates the same result when the AFM exchange coupling dominates over the others.
+The latter condition supposes the magnitude of the N\'{e}el vector $\left\vert \mathbf{L} \right\vert$ to remain unaltered under its rotation such that the unit vector $\mathbf{n=L/}\left\vert \mathbf{L}\right\vert $ is sufficient to uniquely determine the AFM state.
 Since the following analysis is limited to the AFMs of nano-scale sizes, the spatial variation of $\mathbf{L}$ can be safely omitted in the Lagrangian, which takes the form

 where ${\dot{\mathbf{n}}\equiv }\frac{d}{dt}\mathbf{n}$ and $\omega _{ex}^{2}=\gamma ^{2}H_{ex}{M_{L}}$.
 We consider the typical case of a biaxial AFM with the density of anisotropy energy